apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 instead of eTag as the change detection mechanism.
 Use of this option requires object versioning to be enabled on any S3 buckets used by the filesystem.
-The benefit of using version id instead of eTag is potentially reduced frequency of RemoteFileChangedException.
+The benefit of using version id instead of eTag is potentially reduced frequency of `RemoteFileChangedException`.
 With object versioning enabled, old versions of objects remain available after they have been overwritten.
 This means an open input stream will still be able to seek backwards after a concurrent writer has overwritten the file.